-- (a) Bodily fluids such as blood or semen stains shall be air dried prior to booking. - (b) License plates found not to be stolen or connected with a known crime, should be released directly to the property and evidence technician, or placed in the designated container for return to the Illinois Secretary of State.
-No formal property booking process is required. - (c) All bicycles and bicycle frames require a property record.
+- (a) Bodily fluids such as blood or semen stains shall be air dried prior to Inventory. - (b) License plates found not to be stolen or connected with a known crime, should be placed in the designated container for return to the Illinois Secretary of State.
+No formal property Inventory process is required. - (c) All bicycles and bicycle frames require a property Inventory.
 Property tags will be securely attached to each bicycle or bicycle frame.
-The property may be released directly to the property and evidence technician, or placed in the bicycle storage area until a property and evidence technician can log the property. - (d) All cash shall be counted in the presence of a supervisor and the envelope initialed by the booking officer and the supervisor.
-The Watch Commander shall be contacted for cash in excess of \$1,000 for special handling procedures.

-University property, unless connected to a known criminal case, should be released directly to the appropriate University department.
-No formal booking is required.
-In cases where no responsible person can be located, the property should be booked for safekeeping in the normal manner.
+The property will be placed in the bicycle storage area. - (d) All cash shall be counted in the presence of a Watch Commander and the envelope initialed by the inventorying officer.
+University property, unless connected to a known criminal case, should be released directly to the appropriate department.
+No formal Inventory is required.
+In cases where no responsible person can be located, the property should be inventoried for safekeeping in the normal manner.